-To make a metaphor of my example from last year, we’ll remember the people in our personal and professional lives who made efforts to stay connected online, who made efforts to be supportive to other people, to share useful information, who encouraged us.
-And, we’ll remember the people who shared conspiracy theories, or false information, or continued to make this a political issue.
-I know, for me, I may not remember the exact words or the exact acts, but I’ll know in a crisis, this is not someone I can trust, and maybe isn’t even someone I will continue to be connected to online going forward.
+To make a metaphor of my example from last year, we’ll remember the people in our personal and professional lives who made efforts to stay connected online, support other people, share useful information, and encourage us.
+And, we’ll remember the people who shared conspiracy theories or false information or continued to make this a political issue.
+I know I may not remember the exact words or the exact acts, but I’ll know in a crisis that this is not someone I can trust, and maybe isn’t even someone I will continue to be connected to online going forward.

-No, none of those things are going to make your team feel good about working for you.
-Sure, nothing might come of it for awhile.
-After all, with the economic downturn this is going to cause, the power in the job market will likely shift, temporarily, and you hold most of the cards now.
-But you’ll have a disengaged staff, who won’t go the extra mile for you anymore, and who will, when an opportunity comes to them, not hesitate to jump ship.
+No, none of those things will make your team feel good about working for you.
+Sure, nothing might come of it for a while.
+After all, with the economic downturn this is going to cause, the power in the job market will likely shift temporarily, and you hold most of the cards now.
+But you’ll have a disengaged staff, who won’t go the extra mile for you anymore, and who will not hesitate to jump ship when an opportunity comes to them.
 Can your business afford that?
-Do you really believe there is no cost to you from poor staff moral and high turnover?
+Do you really believe there is no cost to you from poor staff morale and high turnover?
 Rest assured, there is, and it’s a pretty huge cost too.

 Let me leave you with this final remark.
-During a crisis, there will always be those stand up to find ways to come together and help, and those who shrink away from that, or expose themselves as petty, selfish, people to begin with.
+During a crisis, there will always be those who stand up to find ways to come together and help and those who shrink away from that or expose themselves as petty, selfish people.
 Which one do you want to be remembered as after this is over?
-Which one do you think people are going to want to work with when this is over?
+Which one do you think people will want to work with when this is over?

 Those are the things we will remember.
-As many of us are feeling as vulnerable and uncertain as we ever have in our lives, did you help with that, or make it worse?
+As many of us feel as vulnerable and uncertain as we ever have in our lives, did you help with that or make it worse?

-For myself, I was already working from home, so the company has done a few things to check in on me and make sure I have what I need to continue to be successful, I’ve no complaints on that front.
-No one there is making me feel worse, but I can say this about the people outside of there who are making it worse, they will not be welcome in my life, personal, or professional, going forward.
+I was already working from home, so the company has done a few things to check in on me and make sure I have what I need to continue to be successful; I’ve no complaints on that front.
+No one there is making me feel worse, but I can say this about the people outside of there who are making it worse; they will not be welcome in my life, personal or professional, going forward.